top of page

 🔬 The Science of How We Perform Rifle Barrel Cleaning | Redleg Precision Guns Chandler, MN

 The True Measure of a Rifle Isn’t How It Shoots Dirty It’s How It Shoots Clean.
 Every precision shooter eventually learns the same painful truth: Barrels don’t lose accuracy overnight.
 They lose it one careless cleaning at a time.
-At Redleg Precision Guns in Chandler, Minnesota , we build and maintain rifles that live at the intersection of craftsmanship and science.
-We chamber, bed, and tune rifles for PRS, F-Class, ELR, and precision hunting and we’ve scoped, measured, and
+At Redleg Precision Guns in Chandler, Minnesota, we build and maintain rifles that live at the intersection of craftsmanship and science.
+We chamber, bed, and tune rifles for PRS, F-Class, ELR, and precision hunting and we’ve scoped, measured, and d

 Brandon Lolkus